 One valuable way for your family to prepare for the unexpected is setting up an emergency savings account.
 An emergency account holds money strictly for unforeseen events such as car repairs, loss of income, home repairs, medical bills, or a death in the family.
 Having an emergency savings account can provide your family with financial security in times of uncertainty.

-Saving increases your overall financial wellness
+Saving as a family increases overall financial wellness

 The most considerable benefit to saving is its impact on your family’s financial wellness.
 Your family’s financial wellness is the ability for your family to control your finances and have the financial freedom to achieve your goals.
 By saving, you and your family have the opportunity to prepare for the future, such as growing your retirement savings account or saving for your children’s higher education expenses.
 Your family can also achieve goals such as paying off debt and improving your debt-to-income ratio.
 Saving even a small amount of money every month can positively impact your family’s financial health and provide financial stability.